great-expectations/great_expectations/docs/terms/cli.md

 ### Features and promises

 The CLI provides useful convenience functions covering all the steps of working with Great Expectations.
 CLI commands consist of a noun indicating what you want to operate on, and a verb indicating the operation to perform.
-All CLI commands have help documentation that can be accessed by including the `--help` option.
+All CLI commands have help documentation that can be accessed by including the `--help` option after the command.
+Running `great_expectations` without any additional arguments or `great_expectations --help` will display a list of the available commands.

 ### Relationship to other objects